 The 2014 documentary Touch the Wall followed Missy and U.S. teammate Kara Lynn Joyce in the lead-up to the 2012 Olympics.
 She also made cameos in the TV show Pretty Little Liars and the Owen Wilson comedy The Internship.

 The Colorado native started swim lessons when she was just five years old — at the insistence of her mom, who was concerned about the dangers of drowning.
-In that light, Missy’s current work as a USA Swimming Foundation Ambassador (a role she accepted in 2015) is an extension of her mother’s own proactive approach to water safety.
+In that light, Franklin’s current work as a USA Swimming Foundation Ambassador (a role she accepted in 2015) is an extension of her mother’s own proactive approach to water safety.